 - Sleep issues – trouble falling asleep or waking up during the night

 - Increases in mouth ulcers, cold sores or immune issues

 WHAT CAN I DO TO MANAGE STRESS?

-The first step to managing your stress is to be honest about where you are at and if you can modify your lifestyle right now.
-A lot of the time our stress is self imposed – taking on too much, saying yes to everything or simply structuring our days and weeks in a way that is not beneficial to our self care.
+The first step to managing your stress is, to be honest about where you are at and if you can modify your lifestyle right now.
+A lot of the time our stress is self-imposed – taking on too much, saying yes to everything or simply structuring our days and weeks in a way that is not beneficial to our self-care.

 We need to create space in our lives to rest and process stress.
 Our emotional health also plays into this, when we are carrying around stuck emotions or past trauma, it will create stress and turmoil for us, further adding to our loads.
-Seeing an emotional wellness practitioner may help with this, such a hypnotherapist, kinesiologist or other emotional wellness practitioner.
+Seeing an emotional wellness practitioner may help with this, such as a hypnotherapist, kinesiologist or another emotional wellness practitioner.
 This type of work is a core part of what we do to help our patients at Shift.

 Our Shift naturopaths help patients deal with stress by prescribing herbal adaptogens, anti-anxiety herbs and nervous system tonics that help to change your stress response, leading to an increased feeling of calm and control.
-Your diet can also play a role – what you eat can have a profound impact on how you feel and your stress response day to day.
+Your diet can also play a role – what you eat can have a profound impact on how you feel and your stress response day today.

 Lastly, meditation is a clinically proven and timeless tool to help you deal with stress.
 There are many easy to use apps, online videos and other free resources that you can access to help you on your meditation journey.

 Need help to cope with stress?
 Book an appointment with a shift naturopath or emotional wellness expert and we will help you cope with stress and provide strategies for change that will improve your whole health.,